-- Consider how you want to register.
+- 1. Consider how you want to register.
 You can register Online through the software if your system has an Internet connection, or by telephone. - 2.
 Also have the serial number ready.
 We provide this in both print and Braille in the following places: on your Certificate of Ownership card enclosed with the documentation packaging, (this is a square card with the upper-right-corner cut away), on the outside of the product box, and on the CD holder.

-If you are upgrading from Version 7 or later, you should use the same serial number with which you registered previously, and the system will remember that number for you.
+If you are upgrading from Version 7, 8, or 9 to Version 10, you should use the same serial number with which you registered previously, and the system will remember that number for you.